gjlondon/definitive_guide_to_django_deployment/README.md

 (Hat tip to several authors for blog posts about using Chef for Django[[7]](#cred_4))

-####Set up Chef

-First, install Ruby:

-    #brew install rbenv (the virtualenv equivalent)
-    echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.zshrc # or .bashrc
-    echo 'eval "$(rbenv init -)"' >> ~/.zshrc # or .bashrc rbenv install 1.9.3-p448
-    rbenv global 1.9.3-p448
-    #install bundler, the pip equivalent
-    gem install bundler

-Install some tools that simplify working with Chef ([Knife Solo](https://github.com/matschaffer/knife-solo), [Knife Solo Data Bag](https://github.com/thbishop/knife-solo_data_bag), [Berkshelf](http://berkshelf.com/), and [Knife-solo\_data\_bag](https://github.com/thbishop/knife-solo_data_bag):

-    # Install all the gems in the file "Gemfile"
-    bundler install
-    # Ruby requires rehashing to use command line options
-    rbenv rehash

 ####Wait, a complicated ruby tool?
 Really?

 Yes, really.
 Despite being in Ruby[[8]](#note_salt), Chef some great advantages that make it worth learning (at least enough to follow this guide.)

-1. It lets us fully automate our deployment.
+1. *It lets us fully automate our deployment*.
 We only need to edit *one* configuration file and run two commands and our *entire stack* configures itself automatically.
 And if your servers all die you can redeploy from scratch with the same two commands (assuming you backed up your database).
-2. It lets us lock the versions for all of our dependencies.
+2. *It lets us lock the versions for all of our dependencies*.
 Every package installed by this process has its version explicitly specified.
 So this guide/process may become dated but it should continue to at least basically work for a long time.
-3. It lets us stand on the shoulders of giants.
+3. *It lets us stand on the shoulders of giants*.
 Opscode (the creators of Chef) and some great OSS people have put a lot of time into creating ready-to-use Chef "cookbooks" for nearly all our needs.
-Remember, *DRW* (Don't Re-Invent the Wheel).
+Remember, *DRW-EWTMOTWWRS* (Don't Re-Invent the Wheel, Especially When the Maker of the Wheel Was Really Smart).

 Okay, buckle up.
 We're going to need to talk a little about how Chef works.
 But it'll be worth it.